 - Preheat the oven to 325°F. Line a baking sheet with parchment paper and set aside.

 - In a large mixing bowl, combine the oats, crispy brown rice cereal, shredded coconut and chia seeds.
 Set aside.

 - In a small pot over medium-low heat on the stove, combine the brown rice syrup, coconut sugar, coconut butter, vanilla extract, and salt.
 Stir until melted and smooth.
 Add a couple of tablespoons of water, if necessary, to thin.
 You want it to be pouring consistency, but still fairly thick.

 - Pour the sugar mixture over the oats mixture and stir to combine well.
 Make sure everything is thoroughly coated.

-- Pour the mixture onto the prepared baking sheet and bake for 25-35 minutes until brown and crispy.
+- Pour the mixture onto the prepared baking sheet and bake for 25 to 35 minutes until brown and crispy.
 It will continue to get crispier as it cools.

 - Let cool on on the baking sheet on a wire rack until completely cool.
-Store leftovers in an airtight container in the pantry.
+Store leftovers in an airtight container on the counter.